t-makaro/nb_pdf_template/README.md

 2. code cells will not wrap text (at 86 characters the text will spill into the margin)

 ## Issues (unique to this template)
-1. If a code cell is too long to fit on one page it will not overflow onto the next page.
+~~1.
+If a code cell is too long to fit on one page it will not overflow onto the next page.~~ Fixed!

 ## Tips (Good for any template)
 1. Want to remove page numbers?
 Add "\pagenumbering{gobble}" to a raw cell at the top of the notebook.